corrode/corrode.github.io/content/blog/rust-production-guide/index.md

 - What is your current language of choice?
 - On a scale from 1 to 5, how interested are you in learning Rust?
-- What are your concerns about adopting Rust?
+- What are your main concerns about adopting Rust?
 - Which other languages would you consider for the project?
 - What are the main benefits of choosing Rust for this project?
 - Would you be willing to take on a Rust project?
 If so, in what capacity?